Requirements and workflow related to H1-B Export Certification.

 As you might imagine, it is rare for deemed exports to take place at Stanford in the humanities or social sciences.
 In almost all instances, Stanford’s exposure to export controlled technologies occurs predominantly in science and engineering when a Stanford sponsor or a third party – a government agency or collaborator, for example – asks Stanford to accept technical information or software code marked or known to be export controlled.

 Importantly, a foreign national's use of export controlled items or software generally does not require an export license unless a third party-supplied item or software is ITAR-listed or if a third party discloses export controlled development, production, or use technology - click on the "Definitions" section to the upper right for an explanation of italicized terms.

 Stanford's Dean of Research Office has created an H1-B Deemed Export Questionnaire to assess an H1-B beneficiary’s export licensing requirements.
 The H1-B Deemed Export Questionnaire is an integral element of Bechtel's H1-B Employment Visa Workflow application process.
 The Questionnaire is accessed from within the electronic workflow module and appears as a tab entitled "Export Control".

 The H1-B workflow process for export control is described at Section 1 and Section 4 of Bechtel's H1-B Workflow Instructions.
 As Bechtel oversees the H1-B workflow, all workflow process questions should be addressed to Bechtel H1-B staff.
-Stanford's Export Control Officer is available to provide export control technology assessments and to provide guidance on Questionnaire content.
+Stanford's Export Control Office is available to provide export control technology assessments and to provide guidance on Questionnaire content.